openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code obtained in step (1) is sent in the Token Request.
 This step is defined in (#token_endpoint).

 (3) This step is the same as Step 4 in the Authorization Code Flow.
-This step is defined in (#credential-endpoint).

 Note that the pre-authorized_code is sent to the Token Endpoint, and not to the Authorization Endpoint.